Patient Collections Services

 What Our Patient Collections Process Covers

-Step 1 – Patient Balance Confirmation
+Patient Balance Confirmation

+Patient balances are generated only after all applicable insurance adjudication is complete and the patient’s true responsibility is confirmed.
+We do not bill patients for estimated balances we confirm the final amount after primary and secondary insurance have adjudicated and all contractual adjustments have been applied.
 Billing patients before insurance adjudication is complete is one of the most common sources of patient billing disputes.
 Patients receive a bill, pay it, then receive a credit or refund when insurance pays creating confusion, administrative work, and patient dissatisfaction.
 We eliminate this by billing only confirmed final balances.

-Step 2 – Statement Generation and Delivery
+Statement Generation and Delivery

 - The date of service and the provider seen